isb-cgc/readthedocs/docs/source/sections/gcp-info/RunningNextflowWithBam.rst

   #execute nextflow with docker image:
   $ ./nextflow run Nextflow-GCgather/Nextflow-GCgather.nf -with-docker gcr.io/genomics-tools/samtools

-.. note:: This Bam file is quite large, it may take about 15 mins ~ 20 mins to run.
+.. note:: This Bam file is quite large; it may take about 15 mins ~ 20 mins to run.

 Once Nextflow is finished, the result will be on the screen, or you can find it at **Nextflow-GCgather/Sam_results/final_gc_stats_out.txt**.